Trek Clothing and Footwear Guide

 If your feet tend to blister, consider bringing something like this and put it on in the morning each day before starting to walk.

-Light/thin wool hiking socks with thin synthetic socks underneath
+Light/thin wool blend hiking socks with thin liner synthetic socks underneath

 Brands like Smartwool, Darn Tough, or similar